stefanvictora/hue-scheduler/README.md

 In order for Hue Scheduler to control your Philips Hue lights, you must first authenticate it with your Philips Hue Bridge.

-If you do not yet know your bridges IP address, you can discover it by navigating to [https://discovery.meethue.com](https://discovery.meethue.com/) and copying the returned IP address.
+If you do not yet know your bridge's IP address, you can discover it by navigating to [https://discovery.meethue.com](https://discovery.meethue.com/) and copying the returned IP address.
 For example:

 ~~~json
 [{"id":"<id>","internalipaddress":"192.168.0.59"}]